 The Licensee shall comply with the Authority’s orders and determinations relating to the Licensee’s prices, terms and conditions for those Licensed Network Services as given under this licence.

-Tariff For Telecommunication Network Services With a Significant Market Position (SMP)
+Tariff For Telecommunications Network Services Licensee with a Significant Market Position (SMP)

 If the Authority determines that the Licensee possesses SMP in a relevant market, the Authority may regulate the Licensee’s prices, terms and conditions, for those Licensed Network Services where the Licensee possesses SMP.